 No!
 It was the fifth novel I finished all the way to the end.

 Did you always want to be a writer?

-It honestly never occurred to me to become a writer until after my last child was born, but writing was always the one thing I could do better than anything else, something that came naturally.
-Still, as a middle grader I wanted to be Indiana Jones.
-(I still want to be Indiana Jones actually.
-I even named my last child after him).
+It actually never occurred to me to even try to become a published author until after my last child was born.
+Looking back though, writing was always the one thing I could do better than anything else.
+Something that came naturally.
+Honestly, as a child I wanted to be Indiana Jones.
+(TBH, I still want to be Indiana Jones.
+I mean . . .
+I even named my last child after him!)

 What was the first thing you remember writing?

-A Shakespearean sonnet at eight-years-old about my cat pooing on the dining room table.
-It had perfect meter and rhyme, and my grandmother liked it much better than my poem’s inspiration.
+A Shakespearean sonnet when I was eight about my cat pooping on the dining room table.
+Haha.
+It even had perfect meter and rhyme, and my gran liked it much better than my poem’s inspiration.

 Where do your ideas come from?

 Everywhere.
 Every memory.
 Every experience.
 Every conversation and heartbreak I've ever had.
 From every joy and event that has ever moved through me and changed my life.